weaviate/weaviate-io/developers/weaviate/quickstart/local.md

 <!-- Vectors are mathematical representations of data objects, which enable similarity-based searches in vector databases like Weaviate. -->

 :::tip
 This tutorial uses a local, Docker instance of Weaviate, and an Ollama model.
-If you prefer to use cloud-based resources, see the [QuickStart: cloud resources](./index.md) instead.
+If you prefer to use cloud-based resources, see the [QuickStart: with cloud resources](./index.md) instead.
 :::

 ### Prerequisites